noahbailey/docbot/docs/services/opensmtpd.md

     echo "beep boop" | mail -s "Test email from your cool server!" root

 That will send an email to the same address configured in the aliases file.

+## Check the firewall

+If your system has a firewall configured, make sure there is a rule to allow local programs connect to tcp/25 for smtp:

+    sudo iptables -A INPUT -s 127.0.0.1 -p tcp -m tcp --dport 25 -j ACCEPT